Sign up for the 4patas club and enjoy exclusive discounts on dog-friendly trips and activities.

 You can find detailed information on the MAPA website: https://servicio.mapama.gob.es or go directly to your regional agricultural office or veterinarian authorized for exports.

-Rabies vaccination test (valid and with microchip) This is the most important document.
-Since July 2026, the CDC requires that all dogs from countries such as Spain have:· A microchip implanted before vaccination.
+This is the most important document.
+Since July 2026, the CDC requires that all dogs from countries like Spain have:

 If your dog has never been vaccinated against rabies, or has been vaccinated recently, you may not be able to travel immediately.
-Some dogs must wait 28 days after vaccination before entering the US.
+Some dogs must wait 28 days after vaccination before entering the USA.

 Health requirements and customs checks